Friday, October 26, 2012

 Money Shot (Christa Faust, 2008)

 This is just a pathetic piece-of-shit cheap pulp.
-Cannot really find a good way to categorize it, maybe calling it something like “hard-boiled sexploitation wanna be” isn’t far from the truth.
-Story is trivial and straightforward – some money gets stolen and we have lots of bad guys chasing innocent girl in order to get it back.
-It’s all pretty silly and predictable but this is (still) not a problem as we are used to those and sometimes they do turn out to be okay or at least bearable.
+Cannot really find a good way to categorise it; maybe calling it something like “hard-boiled sexploitation wanna be” isn’t far from the truth.
+The story is straightforward – money gets stolen, and a bunch of bad guys chase an innocent girl to get it back.
+It’s all pretty silly and predictable, but this is (still) not a problem, as we are used to those, and sometimes they do turn out to be okay or at least bearable.

-Problematic aspect of Money Shot comes from its sexploitation angle.
-Its background is porn industry and everything in the book is linked to it.
-Not only the characters, but every single observation, dialogue, situation … Author assumes that we are all totally fascinated with the dark side of porn industry and she portraits it as hell on earth, full of white slavers where human life isn’t worth a dime.
-This would probably make sense back in 70s when porn took off, but I find it hard to believe that these days someone would kill 10+ people for just 100 grand.
+The problematic aspect of Money Shot comes from its sexploitation angle.
+Its background is the porn industry, and everything in the book is linked to it.
+Not only the characters, but every single observation, dialogue, situation … The Author assumes that we are all totally fascinated with the dark side of the porn industry, and she portrays it as hell on earth, full of white slavers, where human life isn’t worth a dime.
+This would probably make sense back in the 70s when porn took off, but I find it hard to believe that these days someone would kill 10+ people for just 100 grand.

-Characterization is next to non-existent, we can tell who the good guys (girls) and bad guys are the same moment they are introduced.
-Writing is simplified to maximum; I would say that whole vocabulary has few hundred words.
-I also had some troubles with its style.
-It is too masculine as if Christa Faust is trying to prove that she can write even more tough crime prose as her male colleagues.
-But this - in all fairness – is a trap into which most of female crime authors fall into.
+Characterisation is next to non-existent; we can tell who the good guys (and girls) and bad guys are the moment they are introduced.
+Writing is simplified to a maximum; I would say that the whole vocabulary consists of a few hundred words.
+I also had some trouble with its style.
+It is too masculine, as if Christa Faust is trying to prove that she can write even tougher crime prose than her male colleagues.

-I like pulp trash in general, but this one is just too much really.
-While reading it I just couldn’t shook off the feeling that author wrote it just to sell it to Hollywood and make another one of those Tarantino-esque extravaganzas.
-Just put together lots of action, sex, violence, killings, snappy dialogues, cheap humor, shady east European characters and … and that’s it really.
+I like pulp trash in general, but this one is just too much, really.
+While reading it, I just couldn’t shake off the feeling that the author wrote it just to sell it to Hollywood and make another one of those Tarantino-esque extravaganzas.
+Just put together lots of action, sex, violence, killings, snappy dialogues, cheap humour, shady Eastern European characters and … and that’s it really.
 Story, what story!?
-Simple revenge plot will do just fine and there’s no need for a solid story as long as you’ll be able to cast Angelina Jolie for the Angel’s role.
+A simple revenge plot will do just fine, and there’s no need for a solid story as long as you’ll be able to cast Angelina Jolie for the Angel’s role.

 2/5